Multi-RIS Aided 3D Secure Precise Wireless Transmission: System Model

 and

-where $\theta_{AI_k}$ and $\varphi_{AI_k}$ denote the azimuth angle and pitch angle between Alice and the $k$-th IRS, respectively. $\theta_{I_kB}$, and $\varphi_{I_kB}$ denote the azimuth angle and pitch angle between Bob and the $k$-th IRS, respectively.
-The distance from Alice to the $k$-th IRS (the first row first column element) $r_{AI_k}$ and the distance from $k$-th IRS to Bob $r_{I_kB}$ can be expressed as
+where $\theta_{AI_k}$ and $\varphi_{AI_k}$ denote the azimuth angle and pitch angle between Alice and the $k$-th RIS, respectively. $\theta_{I_kB}$, and $\varphi_{I_kB}$ denote the azimuth angle and pitch angle between Bob and the $k$-th RIS, respectively.
+The distance from Alice to the $k$-th RIS (the first row first column element) $r_{AI_k}$ and the distance from $k$-th RIS to Bob $r_{I_kB}$ can be expressed as

 and

 respectively.
 Then, the angle and distance information are obtained which can facilitate the next calculations.